theayushkumarrrr/Twitter-sentimenal-analysis/README.md

 # TwitterSentimentAnalysis
-Twitter sentiment analysis using Naive Bias Classifier built in TextBlob library of python.
+Twitter sentiment analysis using TextBlob library of python.
 Extracts data from live twitter feed, based on keywords specified.

 Note: You need to create a Twitter Developer account to run this program.